About

 Human Machine Lab @ Ontario Tech University

-The Human Machine Lab at Ontario Tech University is an interdisciplinary research laboratory with overarching yet practical ambition: designing computer systems around human needs and capabilities while maintaining human-level intelligence.
-Its interdisciplinary projects fall in various fields including human-computer interaction, usable security, privacy, and artificial intelligence.
+The Human Machine Lab at Ontario Tech University is an interdisciplinary research group focused on designing computer systems around human needs and capabilities, with projects spanning human–computer interaction, usable security, privacy, and artificial intelligence.

-• Published multiple papers in the topic of applying machine learning techniques to authentication system (see my Google Scholar).
+• Published multiple peer-reviewed papers on applying machine learning techniques to authentication systems (see Google Scholar).

-• Created GANs-based password guessing models that surpassed the benchmark’s performance by 83%, and GPT-3-based honeyword generation technique to accelerate password breach detection process.
+• Designed GAN-based password guessing models that outperformed prior benchmarks by 83%, and developed a GPT-3-based honeyword generation technique to accelerate password-breach detection.

-• Conducted literature reviews on implementations of machine learning algorithms in computer security through researching academic databases.
+• Conducted systematic literature reviews on machine learning applications in computer security.

-• Generated novel ideas for enhancing the usability and security of password authentication systems via the use of natural language processing.
+• Proposed novel approaches to strengthen the usability and security of password authentication systems using natural language processing.

 May 2022 - Dec 2022